What I Learned About Fire Damage Restoration When My Neighbor's House Burned

 Soot particles measure less than 2.5 microns.
 They embed in drywall texture, carpet pad, electrical outlets, and every seam of the vent registers.
 Wiping pushes them deeper.
 That is why the cleaning you do yourself does not work, and sometimes makes things worse.

 Professional smoke remediation is a three-to-seven-day process.
 HEPA vacuuming, chemical sponges, hydroxyl generators, ozone fogging.
-None of that is available at Home Depot.
-Many homeowners discover that their own cleaning did not work only when they turn on the AC weeks later and the smell comes back.
+None of those tools are available at Home Depot.
+Many homeowners find out that their cleaning efforts did not work only when they turn on the AC weeks later and the smell returns.
 In Las Vegas, where the AC runs eight months a year, that means the smell lives with you almost permanently if the ductwork was not treated.

 I wrote a separate piece on how smoke damage insurance claims actually work after watching my neighbor argue with his adjuster for three months.